New product launch: 10 steps to a successful release

 Step 8: Prepare your team and partners

 Depending on your business and product, you might need to train your team.
-It's also a good idea to hold a pre-launch meeting to clarify roles and responsibilities:
+Hold a pre-launch meeting to clarify roles and responsibilities:

 - Your production and distribution team needs to know timeframes and resourcing.